United Kingdom Compound Interest Calculator

 Fixed-Rate Savings Bonds

-Very Low RiskFixed-rate savings locked in for set terms (1-5 years).
+Very Low RiskFixed-rate savings locked in for a set term (1–5 years).
 FSCS protected.
 Guaranteed rate for the term regardless of Bank of England changes.

 - FSCS protected